Nonlinear enthalpy transformation for transient convective phase change in Smoothed Particle Hydrodynamics (SPH): Validation and Results

-Another case of importance comes from examination of YSZ droplets obtained from SPS data.
-Results indicate that many of the binary impacts of splats occurring on the substrate involve $4-6 \mu m$ droplets.
-This is due to the fact that these droplets are large enough to create big splats that can effectively contribute to overlaps and surface coverage.
-In this manner, a test is performed here for impact of a candidate droplet from SPS data with a diameter of $4.59 \mu m$ impacting the substrate at $175 m/s$ with a temperature of $3517 K$.
-The solidified splat for this case is shown in figure \ref{fig:SPS_IMP_11_6}.
-The impact and spread of this drop on the substrate is finished by nearly $t^*=110$.
-It then takes up to $t^*=1500$ for the splat to fully solidify.
+Results reported by \cite{Farrokhpanah_16_2} on the SPS of YSZ droplets indicate that many of the binary impacts of splats that occur on a substrate involve $4-6 \mu m$ droplets, because these are large enough to create splats that overlap.
+To examine the interaction of droplets, results are presented of two impacts.
+The first is a $4.59 \mu m$ droplet impacting a substrate at $175 m/s$ and $3517 K$.
+The solidified splat is shown in figure \ref{fig:SPS_IMP_11_6}.
+The impact and spread of this drop on the substrate is completed by $t^*=110$, but it then takes until $t^*=1500$ for the splat to fully solidify.

-From the binary impacts involving the droplet shown in figure \ref{fig:SPS_IMP_11_6}, a common sample is chosen as an example here, where the splat generated by the droplet mentioned before with diameter of $4.59 \mu m$ is impacted by a droplet with diameter of $6.8 \mu m$ at a velocity of $231 m/s$ and temperature of $3795 K$.
-The point of impact for this droplet is nearly $14 \mu m$ away from the center of impact of the first droplet.
-Result of this binary impact is shown in figure \ref{fig:SPS_IMP_11_7}.
-As the time between the two impacts is much longer than the solidification time, it is safe to assume that the first droplet's splat has already solidified by the time the second droplet impacts.
-It can be observed that the second droplet becomes more spread in the free directions where there were no obstacles, in contrast to the direction where the splat from first droplet is present.
-In that direction, the second splat has spread into three main branches, two bypassing the first droplet's solidified splat, and one being forced to splash over it.
+To examine binary interaction, a second $6.8 \mu m$ droplet impacts onto the first at a velocity of $231 m/s$ and temperature of $3795 K$, where the point of impact is $14 \mu m$ from the center of impact of the first droplet.
+The result of this second impact is shown in figure \ref{fig:SPS_IMP_11_7}.
+The first splat has solidified by the time the second droplet impacts.
+The second droplet spreads more in the free directions away from the first splat.
+Towards the first splat, the second splat spreads in three directions, two bypassing the first splat, and one that splashes over it.